Going without salt can sometimes be a challenge. Here is some of the advice I share with my clients.

 What to do?

-There are a few things you can add to your food to help deal with the Salty Beasty.
+There are a few things you can add to your food to help deal with the Salt Cravings:

 Salt is as essential to the food industry as water.
 First, it fixes a lot of the problems that occur because foods are processed.
 Cornflakes lose their metallic taste with salt.
 Crackers without salt are bitter, soggy, and stick to the roof of the mouth.
 In bread making, salt keeps the machinery from gumming up.
 Salt makes food last longer on the shelves.